Fitting Multiple Machine Learning Models with Performance Based Clustering: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} the signal processing and machine learning literatures, it is generally assumed that data comes from a single generating mechanism, and machine learning (ML) models are developed under this assumption.
+\IEEEPARstart{I}{n} the signal processing and machine learning literature, it is generally assumed that data comes from a single generating mechanism, and machine learning (ML) models are developed under this assumption.
 However, this assumption might not hold in general, especially in real life applications due to nonstationarity, or possible different sources of data.
 For example, for the wind turbine energy production data, the energy generated at different wind farms can vary for the same wind speed and angle due to varying turbine dynamics \cite{wind_kaggle}.
 Another example is the spatiotemporal crime prediction data, where the relations between the features and the crime rate may vary based on the location and time \cite{crime_kaggle}.

 The single generating mechanism assumption causes ML models to learn an average of different parts of the data.
 This can cause suboptimal performance as the differences in separate relations are neglected.
 Using separate ML models to learn the different parts of the data can improve the data modelling performance.
 Vanilla clustering algorithms cluster the data based on only using the feature vectors, i.e., data points with similar feature structures are grouped together \cite{clustering1, clustering2}.
+Recent work \cite{VWKM} assigns feature-specific weights based on their significance to individual clusters.
+Furthermore, encoder-decoder based deep learning models \cite{SDCN}, \cite{learningrepresentation}, \cite{SimCLR} and \cite{DeepCluster} learn by transforming data to strong representations, then applying the clustering algorithms on them.
+Similarly, RNN-based models \cite{DTC} and \cite{deepcl} learn dynamics and reduce dimensionality for sequential data.
 However, these approaches do not consider the relations between the features and the target values while constructing these clusters.
 These relations should be carefully preserved while clustering.

 To this end, we introduce a clustering algorithm that works not on the features but on the relations between the feature vectors and the target data.
 Since the number of different generating mechanisms and their structure are unknown, we use an approach inspired by Expectation-Maximization (EM), where the cost function measures the distance of a data point to a function, to solve the optimization problem \cite{em}.
 By clustering based on the relations, our algorithm eliminates the single mechanism assumption and preserves the different relations between the feature vectors and the target data.